-Lovely pairs are dense-codense expansions where $H(M)\preceq M$ and $H$-structures are dense-codense expansions where $H(M)$ is algebraically independent.
+Lovely pairs are dense-codense expansions where $H(M)\preceq M$, and $H$-structures are dense-codense expansions where $H(M)$ is an algebraically independent set.

-Many properties such as stability and NIP are preserved when going from a geometric theory to the corresponding theories of dense/codense pairs.
-Similarly, when we start with an SU-rank $1$ theory, the algebraic dimension coincides with an abstract dimension coming from forking-independence, and the expansion corresponding to $H$-structures has a supersimple theory of $SU$-rank less than or equal to $\omega$ (see \cite{BeVa2}).
+Many properties such as stability and NIP are preserved when going from a geometric theory to the corresponding theories of dense-codense pairs.
+Similarly, when we start with an $SU$-rank 1 theory, the algebraic dimension coincides with an abstract dimension coming from forking-independence, and the expansion corresponding to $H$-structures has a supersimple theory of $SU$-rank less than or equal to $\omega$ (see \cite{BeVa2}).

-A \emph{measurable structure} (see \cite{MS}) is a structure equipped with a function that assigns a dimension and a measure to every definable set, which is uniformly definable in terms of their parameters and satisfy certain conditions similar to those satisfied by ultraproducts of finite fields.
-In this setting not only do we have control on the dimension of definable sets, but the measure provides a finer account of the size of the corresponding set.
-Some measurable structures can be built as ultraproducts of structures in a $1$-dimensional asymptotic class and are pseudofinite of $SU$-rank $1$ (see \cite[Lemma 4.1]{MS}).
+A \emph{measurable structure} (see \cite{MS}) is a structure equipped with a function that assigns a dimension and a measure to every definable set, which is uniformly definable in terms of their parameters and satisfies certain conditions similar to those satisfied by ultraproducts of finite fields.
+In this setting not only do we have control on the dimension of definable sets (as we do in the geometric setting), but the measure provides a finer account of the size of the corresponding sets.
+Some measurable structures can be built as ultraproducts of structures in a $1$-dimensional asymptotic class and are pseudofinite of $SU$-rank 1 (see \cite[Lemma 4.1]{MS}) and thus geometric.
 The work of the third author \cite{Zou} shows that in this special case, the corresponding $H$-structure is also pseudofinite.
-In constrast, the associated theory of a \emph{lovely pair} (cf. \cite{BeVa}, \cite{Va}) may not be pseudofinite \cite{Zou}.
+In contrast, the associated theory of a \emph{lovely pair} (cf. \cite{BeVa}, \cite{Va}) may not be pseudofinite (see \cite[Lemma 1.4]{Zou}).

-It is a natural question to test whether these expansions, assuming the underlying theory is measurable of $SU$-rank one, become some sort of \emph{generalized measurable structures}.
+It is a natural question to test whether these expansions, assuming the underlying theory is measurable of $SU$-rank 1, become some sort of \emph{generalized measurable structures}.
 Namely, can we construct appropriate notions of dimension and measure which depend definably on the parameters of the defining formulas for $H$-structures of measurable theories?